IslandViewPTA/islandview-pta-site/content/news/2020-3-newsletter.md

 Brian Hanrahan, Principal

+## March PTA Meeting

+**Wednesday, March 4th at 6 pm in the Island View Library is the place to be**...see you there!

 ## Food Drive Appreciation

 A shout out to all of Island View for generously donating 994 cans/food items in the 3rd annual 100th Day Food Drive.
 We crushed out goal of 700 cans!
 Second grade won a cookie party for collecting the most cans.